Lochy2000/easyweb/src/content/blogs/Strategic AI Integration in Web Dev.md

 ---
 id: strategic-ai-integration-in-web-dev
-title: AI Integration in Web Development
+title: AI Integration - A Guide for Startups
 description: Learn how startups can effectively integrate AI into web development to enhance user experience, streamline operations, and drive growth.
 A Guide for Startups.
 category: ai
 imageUrl: 65283a5a-c693-406a-a4f7-c6beccbe8b45